23W-GBAC/MyProgrammingJourney/blog_content/4-my-idea.md

 The purpose is to save time, even though I have bookmarks of my iLearn platform and student email, I still have to look for the correct ilearn class platform everytime I log in, and some courses, like GBAC, don't use the ilearn platform, so, this is a way I can adapt to the situation.

-For now, this is just my thought, it's basically the idea after a quick brainstorming process, and I have not actually started writing any code, I really like this idea, because I will be able to use it each semester by assigning different codes within the code...
+For now, this is just my thought, it's basically the idea after a quick brainstorming process, and I have not actually started writing any code, I really like this idea, because I will be able to use it each semester by assigning different links within the code...

 [Back to Topics](../README.md)